Family and Medical Leave Policies

 • Up to 26 paid workweeks during any 12-month period for own serious medical condition

-• Duration for family leaves — care of family member
+• Care of family member

 • Up to 4 paid workweeks during 24-month period for family illness; eligibility requires 24 months of service